seyramgabriel/JOMACS-Terraform-Project/README.md

 Outputs were configured for load balancer dns name and private ec2 instance private id, in the output.tf file.

 The providers, being aws and terraform, were declared in the provider.tf file.
 An s3 bucket was used as the backend for the terraform configuration, this was also declared in the provider.tf file.
-Hence, the backend for this directory’s (EC2) configuration was as well not on the local machine, but had a different key from the VPC directory.
+Hence, the backend for this directory’s (EC2) configuration was as well not local, but had a different key from the VPC directory.

 A bash script named user_data.sh was used to bootstrap installation of nginx (and a reverse proxy) the changing of ssh port from 22 to 212 and the echoing of “JOMACS TERRAFORM PROJECTS” into “/var/www/html/index.html” file.